When to apply

 Newly admitted K–1 students will be placed at either the Oak Campus (located at 6903 Oak Street) or the Cherry Campus (located at 3421 Cherry Street) based on whether the student’s address falls within the designated zone that surrounds each respective campus.

 The zones are as follows:

 - Cherry Campus Zone: 39th Street and 27th Street between Southwest Trafficway and Prospect Avenue.

 - Oak Campus Zone: 63rd Street to 75th Street between Main Street and the eastern boundary of the KCPS school district boundary.

 After admitted applicants have been assigned based on the applicable zone, the remaining admitted applicants will be assigned to each campus using a blind, computer-aided selection process (no names or addresses will be shown) all done in compliance with RSMo.
 Sec.
 160.410.2(1).
 Once campus placement has been assigned, it is not subject to change for any reason whatsoever.

-Admitted applicants will be notified of campus assignment after the lottery.
+Admitted applicants will be notified of campus assignment after the lottery and acceptance of admission.
 Admitted applicants will have a deadline to accept admission into Académie Lafayette and complete all enrollment documentation.

 Applicants who are on the waitlist (for K–1) will not receive a campus placement until they are admitted into Académie Lafayette.
 Open spaces are offered to the next family on the waiting list.
 Waitlisted families will be assigned to the building that has an opening.
 There is no zone preference for families on the waiting list.